713.523.0001

 Identifying a Lunch Break Violation

 Although there is no obligation in Texas for an employer to offer an employee a lunch break, if an employee clocks out for a lunch break, they are entitled to at least 20 minutes of uninterrupted time free from any work duties.
-That means, for example, if you were clocked out and after 12 minutes your employer asks you to perform work during your lunch break, you are entitled to be paid f because you were not provided at least 20 minutes of uninterrupted time free from work.
+That means, for example, if you were clocked out and after 12 minutes your employer asks you to perform work during your lunch break, you are entitled to be paid because you were not provided at least 20 minutes of uninterrupted time free from work.

 When Should You Consult a Lunch Break Violation Attorney?